 Early Commitment to Prohibition

 The many problems it caused led to calls for its repeal.
-To counter the growing Repeal movement, Ms. Wise-Smith vigorously promoted the WCTU’s anti-repeal slogan.
-It was ‘Observance and Enforcement – Not Repeal.’
+To counter the growing Repeal movement, Ms. Wise-Smith promoted the WCTU’s anti-repeal slogan.
+It was “Observance and Enforcement – Not Repeal.”

 The first World War had helped the Prohibition movement greatly.
-Ida B. Wise Smith hoped that the Second World War could be similarly useful.
+Ms. Wise-Smith hoped that WWII could also be useful.
 But her attempts to exploit the war failed.
-The military command believed that letting the troops drink was important to maintaining morale and promoting the war effort.
+The military believed that letting the troops drink was important to morale.
+That in promoted the war effort.

 “In 1977 Ida B. Wise Smith was inducted into the Iowa Women’s Hall of Fame.
 Two years later the Ida B. Wise Smith historical marker was dedicated in Union Park in Des Moines.
-Toward the end of her last term as WCTU president, she gave a reporter the philosophy that led her to a lifetime of crusading: ‘I love God, my country, and little children.
+Toward the end of her last term as WCTU president, she gave a reporter the philosophy that led her to a lifetime of crusading.
+She said ‘I love God, my country, and little children.
 I hate the liquor traffic, and abhor all vice.'”1

-1. Harwell, S. “Smith, Ida B. Wise” The Biographical Dictionary of Iowa.
-U Iowa Press, 2009.
+1. Harwell, S. “Smith, Ida B. W.” The Biographical Dictionary of Iowa.
+U IA Press, 2009.